 28. 1 Pound of Dollars Equals $454

-Every Federal Reserve Note weighs approximately one gram.
-As there are 454 grams in a pound, you’ll need 454 notes — of any denomination — to equal one pound.
+Every Federal Reserve Note weighs approximately 1 gram.
+As there are 454 grams in 1 pound, you’ll need 454 notes — of any denomination — to equal 1 pound.

 29. Defacement of the $1 Bill Is a Crime

 When you mutilate, cut, disfigure, perforate or otherwise deface a Federal Reserve Note with the intent to render it unfit to be reissued, you just committed a crime.
 You can be fined or imprisoned up to six months, or both.

 30. It Was the First Note To Have ‘In God We Trust’

 As the result of a 1955 law requiring “In God We Trust” to appear on all currency, dollar bills issued in 1957 were the first to bear the slogan.

-Click to keep learning some fascinating facts about money.
+Keep reading to learn some more fascinating facts about money.

 - A Strong Economy Calls For Caution When It Comes To Personal Finances